5 min read

 One of the sunken planes in the lake awaits scuba divers exploring beneath the surface.
 Credit: Athens Scuba Park

 The star attraction is the Lockheed C-140 Jetstar, a 75-foot military transport jet that dominates the underwater landscape.
+Dive through the jet and see where the cockpit, passenger seating, and the engine were.

 The front of a sunken plane in the lake creates a surreal underwater sight for divers.
 Credit: Jake “AH0meLEssguy” Harris